 With so much instability with offshore development, it is critical for companies to proactively mitigate risk to ensure the stability of their systems.
 According to Gartner, that is leading companies to develop a multi-country sourcing strategy.
 Gartner predicts that by 2023, 65 percent of large companies will switch to a multi-country sourcing strategy.

-The sometimes overlooked category that has been added to the procurement strategy for many companies is use of the low-cost, onshore development.
+The sometimes overlooked category that has been added to the procurement strategy for many companies is use of the low-cost, onshore software development.